XiansAiPlatform/XiansAi.PublicDocs/docs/2-agent-collaboration/0-index.md

 Collaboration in XiansAI happens in following scenarios:

-- Inter-flow Communication
-    - Collaboration between agents across different workflows.
-- Agent Initiated Messaging
-    - Interaction between a user and an agent within a conversation thread.
-- Agent Handoff
-    - Transition where the current workflow control is passed to a new agent workflow.

 ## Inter-flow Communication

 - Agents communicate with other agents via their respective workflows.